BunnyWay/actions/deploy-script/README.md

 ```

 ## Inputs

-- *token*: The GITHUB token.
+This action requires the following inputs:
-- *script_id*: The associated ScriptId you want to deploy to.
+- *script_id* (required): The ID of the script you want to deploy.
+This can be stored securely as a GitHub secret (SCRIPT_ID).
-- *deploy_key*: The DeployKey you are going to use to deploy it.
+- *deploy_key*: The script deployment key used to authorize deployment.
+This should be stored securely as a GitHub secret (DEPLOY_KEY).
-- *file*: The script we are going to deploy.
+- *file* (required): The script we are going to deploy.

+## Setting Up Secrets
+To securely store your script_id and deploy_key, follow these steps:
+1. Navigate to your GitHub repository.
+2. Click on Settings > Secrets and variables > Actions.
+3. Click New repository secret.
+4. Add SCRIPT_ID and DEPLOY_KEY as secrets with the respective values.